Academy Award for Best Picture: Winners and nominees

 In the list below, winners are listed first in the gold row, followed by the other nominees.
-Except for the early years (when the Academy used a non-calendar year), the year shown is the one in which the film first premiered in Los Angeles County, California; normally this is also the year of first release, however, it may be the year after first release (as with Casablanca and, if the film-festival premiere is considered, Crash).
+Except for the early years (when the Academy used a non-calendar year), the year shown is the one in which the film first premiered in Los Angeles County, California; normally this is also the year of first release, but it may be the year after first release (as with Casablanca and, if the film-festival premiere is considered, Crash and The Hurt Locker).
 This is also the year before the ceremony at which the award is given; for example, a film exhibited theatrically during 2005 was eligible for consideration for the 2005 Best Picture Oscar, awarded in 2006.
 The number of the ceremony (1st, 2nd, etc.) appears in parentheses after the awards year, linked to the article on that ceremony.
 Each individual entry shows the title followed by nominee.

 Until 1950, the Best Picture award was given to the production company; from 1951 on, it has gone to the producer or producers.
 The Academy used the producer credits of the Producers Guild of America (PGA) until 1998, when all five producers of Shakespeare in Love made speeches after its win.
 A three-producer limit has been applied some years since.
 There was controversy over the exclusion of some PGA-credited producers of Crash and Little Miss Sunshine.
 The Academy can make exceptions to the limit, as when Anthony Minghella and Sydney Pollack were posthumously among the four nominated for The Reader.
 However, now any number of producers on a film can be nominated for Best Picture, should they be deemed eligible.

 For the first ceremony, three films were nominated for the award.
 For the following three years, five films were nominated for the award.
 This was expanded to eight in 1933, to ten in 1934, and to twelve in 1935, before being dropped back to ten in 1937.
 In 1945, it was further reduced to five.
-This number remained until 2009, when the limit was raised to ten; it was adjusted from 2011 to 2020 to vary between five and ten, but has been a full ten since 2021.
+This number remained until 2009, when the limit was raised to ten; it was adjusted from 2011 to 2020 to vary between five and ten, but has been a full ten since 2022.

 For the first six ceremonies, the eligibility period spanned two calendar years.
 For example, the 2nd Academy Awards presented on April 3, 1930, recognized films that were released between August 1, 1928, and July 31, 1929.
 Starting with the 7th Academy Awards, held in 1935, the period of eligibility became the full previous calendar year from January 1 to December 31.
 This has been the rule every year since except 2020, when the end date was extended to February 28, 2021, due to the COVID-19 pandemic, and 2021, which was correspondingly limited to March 1 to December 31.

+Since 2023, the category's winners and nominees from the 1927/28 and 1928/29 ceremonies have entered the public domain.